Textiles & Wallpaper: 1970s Patterns

 Freedom, protest, modernity

-After the enchanted parenthesis of the 1960s, the return to reality shaped the 1970s.
-In a turbulent economic and social context, the era remained free and modern but protesting.
-The revolt movement of 1968 rejected mass consumerism and the Vietnam War and advocated a rapprochement with nature and a change in lifestyles.
+After the enchanting interlude of the 1960s, the return to reality shaped the 1970s.
+In a turbulent economic and social context, the era remained free and modern, yet also rebellious.
+The 1968 protest movement rejected mass consumerism and the Vietnam War, advocating a closer connection with nature and a change in lifestyles.

-The design remains steeped in the late 60s: we still find bright and cheerful colors like orange, yellow and gold but also more natural “earth” colors, lots of geometric shapes, distortions.
-In addition to these patterns covering walls and furnitures, there are organic and floral shapes where Art Nouveau features reappear.
+The design remains steeped in the late 1960s: bright, cheerful colors like orange, yellow, and gold are still present, as well as more natural, earthy tones, numerous geometric shapes, and distortions.
+These patterns, covering the walls and furniture, are complemented by organic and floral forms that echo Art Nouveau.

-The conquest of space, still influential, the founding movements of contemporary art such as Conceptual Art, Fluxus or happenings impact the decorative arts.
-Imbued with freedom, creativity, abolishing the boundaries between art and life, rejecting modernism, mixed with creative pop fantasy and a return to sobriety linked to the oil crisis and ecological awareness, design of the 70s has recently made a comeback.
+The ever-influential space race, the founding movements of contemporary art such as Conceptual Art, Fluxus, and happenings, all impacted the decorative arts.
+Imbued with freedom and creativity, abolishing the boundaries between art and life, rejecting modernism, and tinged with pop creative fantasy and a return to sobriety linked to the oil crisis and growing ecological awareness, the design of the 1970s has recently made a strong comeback.

-In our workshops, the open-mindedness of this era, its audacity and its protean character are all sources of inspiration.
+In our workshops, the open-mindedness of that era, its audacity and its protean character are all sources of inspiration.

 The graphic richness of the 70s in your interior

-The 1970s were marked by great graphic wealth, especially from the field of decorative arts (styling, industrial design, graphics, etc.).
-At this time, wallpaper in particular became the playground of creators, and we saw it everywhere.
-Its style is marked by the geometry of the patterns , and by a play of colors which today give vintage its charm.
+The 1970s were marked by a wealth of graphic design, primarily from the decorative arts (fashion design, industrial design, graphic design, etc.).
+During this period, wallpaper, in particular, became a playground for designers, and it was ubiquitous.
+Its style is characterized by geometric patterns and a play of colors that today define the charm of vintage.